himadri2324/AgenticSOC/README.md

 *Automatically generated incident tickets with alert details, severity, and enrichment data.*

 8. **End-to-End Workflow Summary:**
-    * Python script generates simulated security logs
+    * Python script generates simulated security logs.
-    * Logs are ingested into Splunk
+    * Logs are ingested into Splunk.
-    * Splunk applies correlation rules and triggers alerts
+    * Splunk applies correlation rules and triggers alerts.
-    * Alert is sent to n8n via webhook
+    * Alert is sent to n8n via webhook.
-    * n8n enriches data using AbuseIPDB and VirusTotal
+    * n8n enriches data using AbuseIPDB and VirusTotal.
-    * Rule-based logic classifies severity
+    * Rule-based logic classifies severity.
-    * Slack notification is sent
+    * Slack notification is sent.
-    * Jira ticket is created
+    * Jira ticket is created.

 This completes the automated SOC detection and response pipeline.

 ---

 ## 🔍 **Detection**
-* **Log Ingestion:** Security events are generated via Python script and ingested into Splunk using HTTP Event Collector
+* **Log Ingestion:** Security events are generated via Python script and ingested into Splunk using HTTP Event Collector.
-* **Correlation Rules:** Splunk uses predefined SPL queries to identify suspicious patterns like failed logins and anomalies
+* **Correlation Rules:** Splunk uses predefined SPL queries to identify suspicious patterns like failed logins and anomalies.
-* **Threshold-Based Alerts:** Alerts are triggered when event frequency exceeds defined thresholds indicating potential malicious activity
+* **Threshold-Based Alerts:** Alerts are triggered when event frequency exceeds defined thresholds indicating potential malicious activity.
-* **Event Classification:** Detected events are categorized based on type such as brute-force, unauthorized access, or scanning
+* **Event Classification:** Detected events are categorized based on type such as brute-force, unauthorized access, or scanning.
-* **SIEM Monitoring:** Continuous monitoring of ingested logs enables real-time detection of security incidents within the environment
+* **SIEM Monitoring:** Continuous monitoring of ingested logs enables real-time detection of security incidents within the environment.

 ---

 ## 🛠️ **Response**
 Upon triggering an alert:
-* **Webhook Triggering:** Splunk alerts are forwarded to n8n via webhook to initiate automated response workflow execution
+* **Webhook Triggering:** Splunk alerts are forwarded to n8n via webhook to initiate automated response workflow execution.
-* **Data Enrichment:** Alert data is enriched using AbuseIPDB and VirusTotal APIs for contextual threat intelligence insights
+* **Data Enrichment:** Alert data is enriched using AbuseIPDB and VirusTotal APIs for contextual threat intelligence insights.
-* **Severity Assignment:** Rule-based logic assigns severity levels based on IP reputation and attack behavior patterns
+* **Severity Assignment:** Rule-based logic assigns severity levels based on IP reputation and attack behavior patterns.
 * **Notification Handling:** Processed alerts are sent to Slack channels to ensure real-time visibility for SOC teams.
-* **Incident Creation:** Jira tickets are automatically generated with enriched alert details for structured incident tracking
+* **Incident Creation:** Jira tickets are automatically generated with enriched alert details for structured incident tracking.

 ---